Raja Ravi Varma

 Raja Ravi Varma (/ml/) (29 April 1848 – 2 October 1906) was an Indian painter.
 His works are one of the best examples of the fusion of European academic art with a purely Indian sensibility and iconography.
 He greatly enhanced his reach and influence as a painter and public figure by making affordable lithographs of his paintings available to the public.
 His lithographs increased the involvement of common people with fine arts and defined artistic tastes.
-Furthermore, his religious depictions of Hindu deities and works from Indian epic poetry and Puranas have received critical acclaim.
+His religious depictions of Hindu deities and works from Indian epic poetry and Puranas have received critical acclaim.
 He was part of the royal family of Parappanad, Malappuram district.

 Raja Ravi Varma was closely related to the royal family of Travancore of present-day Kerala state in India.
 Later in his life, two of his granddaughters were adopted into the royal family.

 Personal life

 Varma was born on 29 April 1848, as M. R. Ry.
-Ravi Varma, Koil Thampuran of Kilimanoor at Kilimanoor palace in the erstwhile princely state of Travancore (present-day Kerala) into an aristocratic family that for over 200 years produced consorts for the princesses of the matrilineal Travancore royal family.
+Ravi Varma (രവി വർമ്മ), Koil Thampuran of Kilimanoor at Kilimanoor palace in the erstwhile princely state of Travancore (present-day Kerala) into an aristocratic family that for over 200 years produced consorts for the princesses of the matrilineal Travancore royal family.
 The title Raja was conferred as a personal title by the Viceroy and Governor-General of India Lord Curzon.